MingoDesk/MingoChan/docs/routes.md

       },
       {
         "authorId": "github|16852656",
-        "text": "Hi, \nIs there any update on this matter,it&#x27;s quite urgent for us!"
+        "text": "Hi, \nIs there any update on this matter, it&#x27;s quite urgent for us!"
       }
     ],
     "notes": [],